 - Medical documentation

 Evidence is crucial when you’re applying for LTD benefits.
 Medical records can prove you have a disability, how it occurred, and the date of diagnosis.
-Examples of medical documentation you can provide includes:
+Examples of medical documentation you can provide include:

 - Emergency and hospital records